 Courses & Faculty

-Jerry Mirskin received his PhD in English/Composition Theory from University of Wisconsin at Madison.
-He also holds an MFA in English/Creative Writing from SUNY Binghamton and BA in Psychology from SUNY Fredonia.
-He teaches Poetry, Composition Theory, and Academic Writing courses at Ithaca College, as well as a course in Personal Essay.
-His poems "I Called My Uncle" and "No Ideas But In Things" were published in Arts & Letters after being selected for first prize in Arts & Letters PRIME Poetry Prize (2012).
-His poetry collections In Flagrante Delicto and Picture a Gate Hanging Open and Let that Gate be the Sun are both available from Mammoth Books.
-Jerry is also the coordinator of the Planned Studies Program at IC.
+Jerry Mirskin received his Ph.D. in English/Composition Theory from University of Wisconsin at Madison.
+He also holds an M.F.A. in English/Creative Writing from SUNY Binghamton and B.A. in Psychology from SUNY Fredonia.
+He teaches Poetry, Composition Theory, Personal Essay, Creative Flash Fiction and Nonfiction, and Writing From Cultural Experience at Ithaca College.
+He has won several literary awards, and several of his poems have been anthologized.
+His poetry collections, Crepuscular Non Driveway (2014), In Flagrante Delicto (2008), and Picture a Gate Hanging Open and Let that Gate be the Sun (2002) are available from Mammoth Books.